mavryk-network/mavryk-domains-client/README.md

 `network` (default: `'mainnet'`)

 -   Specifies which contracts addresses to use.
-There are built in ones specified for `mainnet` and `florencenet`.
+There are built in ones specified for `mainnet` and `hangzhounet`.
 For `custom` you need to also specify `contractAddresses`.

 `contractAddresses` (default: `undefined`)